TestCentricity/testcentricity_web/README.md

 ## What's New

-A complete history of bug fixes and new features can be found in the {file:HISTORY.html HISTORY} file.
+A complete history of bug fixes and new features can be found in the {file:HISTORY.md HISTORY} file.

+###Version 3.0.5

+* Added `Environ.headless` method.
+Will return `true` if testing against a *headless* instance of Chrome or Firefox..

 ###Version 3.0.4